jestann/ball-clock/README.md

 ### But in the end ...
 I kinda just want to _see_ it.

-Drum roll please ... for the visualization.

 So ... since Javascript is used for a lot more than just data structures and computations, I decided to add a little HTML and CSS and build a visual simulation of a ball clock.
-It's not entirely perfect, but it's an old-school video game rainbow, and that's what matters.
+It's not entirely perfect, but it's done in an old-school video game rainbow, and that's what matters.

 You can find the **[visual simulation of a ball clock here](https://codepen.io/jestann/full/mXprEd/)**.